yahboyelias/Matched_BettingCalculator/README.md

 ## How to Use

-1. Run the program.
-2. Choose the desired odds type (European/Decimal or American/Moneyline).
+1. Choose the desired odds type (European/Decimal or American/Moneyline).
-3. Input the necessary betting details, including stake amounts, odds, and commission rates.
+2. Input the necessary betting details, including stake amounts, odds, and commission rates.
-4. Get the calculated potential profit or loss for the matched betting scenario.
+3. Get the calculated potential profit or loss for the matched betting scenario.

 ### Disclaimer